 Under the Search Appearance menu, you will find options that will affect how your website appears in organic search results.
-If you click on the info icon next to the menu, you’ll get to learn about elements such as the title tag, snippet, sitelinks, search within a site, rich snippets, and authorship.
+If you click on the info icon next to the menu, you’ll get to learn about elements such as the title tag, snippet, site links, search within the site, rich snippets, and authorship.

-If you click on specific errors, you will get the specific pages they are on and additional details about what is missing.
+If you click on specific errors, you will get the particular pages they are on and additional details about what is missing.

 You can click on the particular error type to get a summary of what it is and a link to learn more about how to fix it.